RoboticsZ12/JetBot_Project/README.md

 # JetBot Track Racing Project

 Welcome to the JetBot Track Racing project!
 In this collaborative endeavor, an open-source robot powered by NVIDIA Jetson Nano was utilized to complete the task.
+The NVIDIA jetbo website that we used is provided here, [https://jetbot.org/master/](https://jetbot.org/master/).

 # Beginning the Project